codenotary/codenotary.io/pages/careers/frontend_software_engineer.md

 active: true
 ---

-CodeNotary is the Open Source leader for tamperproof ledger solutions such as [CodeNotary](http://www.codenotary.io/).
-Our highly scalable service already processes well over ten million transactions every single month and are growing fast to new markets and use cases.
+[CodeNotary](https://codenotary.io/) is the leading Open Source company for immutable recording of data and processes.

+Our software solution [CodeNotary Ledger Compliance®](https://codenotary.io/products/ledger-compliance/) can be used on-premise or in the cloud, is always easy to use and can process millions of transactions a second with the same cryptographic verification of traditional distributed ledger solutions.
+The core engine of CodeNotary Ledger Compliance® is [immudb](https://codenotary.io/technologies/immudb/), our industry-leading lightweight and extremely fast immutable ledger database.

 We are looking for an experienced and dedicated Frontend Developer to build and maintain the user interface and always improve usability and customer experience.
 If you feel addressed, you have the opportunity to help bringing back trust and integrity to the digital world!

 We use the following environments and systems: JavaScript, Vue.js, Node.js and Go, Java, Linux, and low-level operating system technologies, as well as complex cloud infrastructure.

 ## Qualifications